Training & Education

-Biobank training program aims to help health researchers and graduate students to explore biobank topics and applications.
-Biobank section consists of three main units, Histopathology, Cytopathology and Advanced imaging unit.
+Nourah’s Tissue Biobank training program aims to help health researchers and graduate students to explore biobank topics and applications.
+Nourah’s Tissue Biobank consists of three main units, Histopathology, Cytopathology and Advanced imaging unit.
 In addition, we collaborate with genetic section laboratories located at the Health Science Center to perform DNA and RNA isolation, PCR and DNA sequencing.

 The Training Program